zengh100/PythonForKids/lesson01/README.md

-# Welcome to Python Programming
+# Welcome to Python Programming  Boys!

 ## Introduction of ourselves
 ## What is Python?